 While normally you’d want to avoid long lines, street food dictates the opposite.
 If you’re on your own, follow the herd.
 Usually, the food stall with the most locals (or tourists, or both) is the place to be — it’s generally worth the wait.

 Try Michelin-Starred Street Cuisine

 Yes, it’s true — you can eat street food with one Michelin star on plastic chairs under fluorescent lighting in Bangkok, likely one of the most low-brow Michelin star experiences in the world.
 Cheap compared to other Michelin-starred spots but expensive for street food, you can easily drop $30-$50 dining at Raan Jay Fai.
-The stall was started by grandmother Jay Fai 40 years back, who you may spot cooking — she (in)famously wears googles as she preps her stir fry.
-The most famous dishes to try are the drunken noodles with seafood (phad kee mao talay) or the crab omelet (khai jeaw poo), and plan to wait in line for awhile.
+The stall was started by grandmother Jay Fai 40 years back, who you may spot cooking — she (in)famously wears goggles as she preps her stir fry.
+The most famous dishes to try are the drunken noodles with seafood (phad kee mao talay) or the crab omelet (khai jeaw poo), and plan to wait in line for a while.

 Use Common Sense

 One of the biggest fears when trying street food is obviously hygiene.
 No one wants to get sick on vacation.
 But Bangkok authorities have cracked down on illegal street food vendors, and the ones that continually serve food do so because they have a strong following, meaning they aren’t making people ill.
 Still, it’s best to use your intuition.
 If something doesn’t look good, don’t try it.
 If something doesn’t taste right, stop eating it.
 Don’t force yourself to try fried scorpions or something you hate just to make a point.
 Eat carefully, but enjoy.
 Make sure to:

 - Get fruit peeled or sliced in front of you

 - Watch them cook the food fresh in front of you

 - If you don’t want spicy, say, “Mai Ped”